Using Standard Form Contracts for Construction and Design Services

-- Theory & practice of standard form contracts
+- Theory and Practice of standard form contracts

 - The bidding process

-- A close look at standard terms & conditions
+- A close look at standard terms and conditions

-- Workshop in choosing a standard form & adapting it
+- Workshop in choosing a standard form and adapting it

 - Design services contracts

-- Subcontracts & standard form, administrative documents & support forms
+- Subcontracts, and standard form administrative documents and support forms

 Who Should Attend